c6o/docs/docs/overview.md

     end
 ```

 Consider the application above.
-Services A, B and C are deployed to a development cluster, vm or namespace.
-You would either have to replicate the entire application locally or, replace Service B with the new version in the development environment in order to test.
+Services A, B and C are deployed to a development cluster, VM or Namespace.
+Without Codezero, you would either have to replicate the entire application locally or, replace Service B with the new version in the development environment in order to test.

 :::tip
 The version of the app one experiences is determined by the path a ray of traffic takes across the services.